blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/Portspoof/Portspoof.md

 <img width="1007" height="67" alt="image" src="https://github.com/user-attachments/assets/3664f938-381c-4e12-969b-a482788fb47b" />

-If you were to scan using Nmap from another Windows command prompt.
-Now you would see something like this:
+If you were to scan using Nmap from another Windows command prompt, you would see something like this:

 >[!IMPORTANT]
 >